Mathew-Seliverstov/Immigrants-frontend/README.md

 			console.log(repeat(5));

-* Используйте camelCase (Верблюжий регистр) для наименования переменных, функций и т.д. Напомню, что camelCase подразумевает, что вы начинаете писать в нижнем регистре, но каждое новое слово начинаете с заглавной буквы. Пример: `testNameOfCamelCaseVariable`, `someFunction`, `variable`. Однако есть ряд исключений: названия классов и компонентов мы начинаем с заглавной буквы, пример: `TestClass`, `ModalComponent`
+* Use camelCase to name variables, functions, and so on.
+Let me remind you that camelCase means that you start writing in lowercase, but start each new word with a capital letter.
+Example: `testNameOfCamelCaseVariable`, `someFunction`, `variable`.
+However, there are a number of exceptions: we start the names of classes and components with a capital letter, for example: `TestClass`, `ModalComponent`

-* Используйте только строгие сравнения: `===` и  `!==`.
+* Use only strict comparisons: `===` и  `!==`.

 		// bad
 		if (a == b || b != c) {...}